benrosen/blog/content/posts/random-game-ideas.md

   image: "random-game-ideas-cover.png"
 ---

 I had been interested in making a random game idea generator for a while when I came across [sentencer][0].
 Sentencer is an npm package that populates madlibs-style templates with random words.
-Using sentencer and [random-color-pair][1], I was able to quickly throw together a React app generate random game ideas.
+Using sentencer and [random-color-pair][1], I was able to quickly throw together a React app that could generate random game ideas.
 The app is hosted by AWS Amplify and Route53 at [randomideas.link][2].

 The project is simple to understand.
 First, a template is chosen randomly from a list.
 Then, sentencer is used to populate the template with random words.
 The result is displayed on the screen.
-Then the user taps on the page, the colors and the idea are regenerated.
+When the user taps on the page, the colors and the idea are regenerated.
 That's it!
-The background color and text color pairs are provided by [random-color-pair][1].

 This was a fun project; it was quick to come together and it's something I can easily share with my students.